 Homeless and other special needs activities will be carried out according to the eligible uses of funds for CDBG, HOME, HTF, and the ESG program.
-Homelessness in Montana may be due to leaving one's home as a result of domestic violence, lack of medical assistance, lack of stable employment, leaving a state correctional or mental health facility, or as a result of impacts from COVID-19.
+Homelessness in Montana may be due to leaving one's home as a result of domestic violence, lack of medical assistance, lack of stable employment, or leaving a state correctional or mental health facility.
 Many households experiencing homelessness double up with family, friends, or others and may be able to find assistance from a faith-based community for a few days.
 Non-homeless special needs populations in the state include the elderly and frail elderly, persons living with disabilities, persons leaving a correctional facility, persons with alcohol or other drug addiction, victims of domestic violence, and persons and the families of persons living with HIV.
 These populations may not be homeless but may be at risk of becoming homeless and, therefore, often require housing and service programs relevant to their specific special needs.

-The State of Montana will work to encourage activities that address the housing needs of those at risk of homelessness, encourage activities that increase the level of assistance to programs serving special needs groups including those at risk of homelessness, and prioritize funding to those individuals that are homeless or at risk of homelessness who are impacted by COVID-19.
+The State of Montana will work to encourage activities that address the housing needs of those at risk of homelessness, encourage activities that increase the level of assistance to programs serving special needs groups including those at risk of homelessness.
 This includes supporting activities to reduce homelessness and encouraging the development and rehabilitation of non-rental facilities for the shelter and transition of temporarily homeless Montanans.
-Additionally, HOME, CDBG, HTF, and ESG will continue to support efforts by local governments and partner organizations providing support for COVID-19 health and welfare response, HIV services, substance abuse services, disability services, aid to victims of domestic violence, and assistance for the disabled.
+Additionally, HOME, CDBG, HTF, and ESG will continue to support efforts by local governments and partner organizations providing HIV services, substance abuse services, disability services, aid to victims of domestic violence, and assistance for the disabled.